matmuz/Selenium/README.md

 # Automation

 This is my first automation project which is based on Sii's example app (PrestaShop).
 The purpose of this project is to show a sample of my code using Java and Selenium - a testing framework in this case.
-Feel fre to use it, but keep it mind that at this moment it is being constantly updated and developed (which includes fixes and refactoring).
+Feel free to use it, but keep it mind that at this moment it is being constantly updated and developed (which includes fixes and refactoring).

-To run the tests (from IDE):
+To run the tests (from an IDE):
 1. Download the project
 2. Open the project
 3. Run testng.xml file